bgebhardt/osx_bin/setup/README.md

 # Set up rest of apps

 * run ./mas.sh
   * There may be errors as app id's may have changed
 * run ./brew-cask.sh

 You can run these in the background and move on to configs.
 Check them periodically for errors.

+## Applications not installed this way

+The following apps you'll have to get and install via there web installer

+* [Marked 2 - Smarter tools for smarter writers](https://marked2app.com/) - I bought from developer instead of Mac App Store

+# Add all Scripts

+Follow installation instructions here: https://github.com/bgebhardt/osx_scripts_folder Configure all the FastScript shortcuts for the scripts.

 # Configure Critical Apps and Settings